Separated Bicycle Facilities

 - Enhance the pedestrian environment by creating a buffer between pedestrians and vehicle traffic adjacent to the sidewalk.

-- Narrowing the roadway width, either physically or visually, through the installation of cycle tracks can have a traffic calming benefit and help to create a more human-scale environment.
+- Narrow the roadway width, either physically or visually, for traffic calming benefits and to help create a more human-scale environment.

 - Intersection designs can reduce or separate conflicts with motorists.

 - Provide a better air quality environment for users than riding in the roadway.
 The increased separation from motor vehicle traffic also provides better air quality for pedestrians.

 - Provide economic benefits—they attract more bicyclists than standard bike lanes which results in more productive workers and more spending at local businesses.

-The City of Cambridge was one of the first cities in the United States to design and construct cycle tracks.
-In 2004, a raised cycle track was installed on Vassar Street from Main Street to Massachusetts Avenue, with full construction to Audrey Street completed in 2009.
+The City of Cambridge was one of the first cities in the United States to design and construct separated bicycle lanes.
+In 2004, a grade-separated bicycle lane was installed on Vassar Street from Main Street to Massachusetts Avenue, with full construction to Audrey Street completed in 2009.
 A second facility was later installed on Concord Avenue from Alewife Brook Parkway to Blanchard Road.
 Separated bicycle facilities are a star element of the state-of Western Avenue Reconstruction Project, which won a Best Bicycle Lane of the Year award from People for Bikes.